Ireland is expected to generate over 100,000 tonnes of packaging waste this Christmas – a 4% increase on last year

 Billions of Christmas cards are sent every year – that results in a lot of waste.
 Consider sending an e-greeting instead of a physical one.
 If you are still a fan of handwritten cards, consider purchasing ones made from recyclable material or ones that support meaningful charities.

 17. Entertaining?
-Hit the refill store for your kitchen needs
+Hit the Refill Store for your kitchen needs

 We love refill stores: they promote local produce, cut down on waste, and generally encourage sustainability.
 If you’re cooking for a group, or simply doing your weekly shop, try swing by your local refill store or co-op.